anwitabandaru-gif/student/_posts/Foundation/F-projects/2025-09-16-whack_a_mole_changes_IPYNB_2.md

 ## A New Mole Type 🟦

 I introduced a blue mole that shakes things up.
-Unlike regular moles, hitting the blue mole gives players +50 points, but there’s a catch—it also makes the game speed up.
-This twist forces players to think strategically: is it worth the risk of making the game harder just to rack up extra points?
+Unlike regular moles, hitting the blue mole gives players +50 points, but there’s a catch, it also makes the game speed up.
+This effect forces players to think strategically: is it worth the risk of making the game harder just to rack up extra points?

 ## Bigger Grid 🟩

 The original game used a 3×3 grid, but I expanded it to a 4×4 grid.
 With more holes for moles to appear in, players have to be sharper and faster to keep up.
-This change makes the game have more variety, and increases the difficulty in a natural way.
+This change makes the game have more variety, and increases the difficulty in a not so boring way.

 ## Link to Updated Game
 https://anwitabandaru-gif.github.io/student/whack_a_mole/